On this page

 The Age Pension is a means-tested payment for older Australians.
 According to the Retirement Income Review, it’s not based on past income or contributions, or taxes paid during a person’s working life.
 Instead, the purpose of the Age Pension when it was introduced in 1909 was to provide a safety net for those most in need.

 The Age Pension continues to be the main source of income for people who were low- to middle-income earners during their working lives, supplemented by super and other investments.
 More than 70% of people aged 65 and over currently receive the Age Pension, with over 60% of those at the full rate.

-To be eligible you must reach Age Pension age (currently 66 but rising to 67 by 2024), pass both an income test and assets test, and meet residency requirements.
+To be eligible you must reach Age Pension age (currently 66 and six months but rising to 67 in 2024), pass both an income test and assets test, and meet residency requirements.

 Myth #7: The Age Pension will become unaffordable.
 Most people in future won’t receive it.

 On the contrary, as our compulsory superannuation system matures (compulsory super was only introduced in 1992), Australians will have higher super retirement balances and be less reliant on the Age Pension.

 According to the Retirement Income Review, government expenditure on the Age Pension is projected to fall from around 2.5% of GDP today to 2.3% in 2060.
 The proportion of people over Age Pension age receiving the pension is projected to fall from around 71% today to 62% in 2060.
 At the same time, part-pensioners (as a percentage of all Age Pensioners) are projected to increase from 38% to 63% in 2060.

 The only fly in the ointment is the growing cost of super tax concessions.
 These are expected to grow as a proportion of GDP, exceeding the cost of the Age Pension by 2050.
 If there is a threat to the sustainability of our retirement income system, it’s the high cost of super tax concessions to mostly wealthier retirees.